 - Our path ends at Plaça de la Porta de Santa Catalina

-Palma, the capital of the holiday island Mallorca, is not a small, tranquil place.
-Palma is a veritable big city with more than 400.000 inhabitants, which is also visited by thousands of day visitors every day.
-The city is the focal point of island tourism, not least because of its busy airport and the two cruise terminals.
-On top of that, Palma is the bishopric as well as the administrative and university center of the Balearic Islands.
+Palma, the capital of the holiday island of Mallorca, is not a small, tranquil place.
+Palma is a veritable big city with well over 400.000 inhabitants, which is also visited by thousands of day visitors every day.
+The city is the hub of island tourism, not least because of its busy airport and the cruise and ferry terminals.
+On top of that, Palma is the episcopal see as well as the administrative and university center of the Balearic Islands.

 Passeig des Born - one of the promenade in Palma

-In Palma, Moorish architectural styles mix with those of the Gothic and Renaissance.
-In addition, there are a few buildings that are characterized by the style of Spanish “modernism”.
-All of this is reason enough to stroll through Palma's old town with your eyes open.
-We invite you to join us on our tour of Palma.
-And we promise you it will be worth it.
+In Palma, Moorish architectural styles mix with those of the Gothic and Renaissance periods.
+There are also a few notable buildings in the style of Spanish “Modernisme”.
+All of this is reason enough to stroll through Palma's old town on your own with your eyes wide open.
+We invite you to accompany us on our tour.
+And we promise you it's worth it.

 La Seu Cathedral - rose window above the main portal